ziraax/PlanktonFlow/README.md

 - CSV file with detailed predictions and confidence scores (specified in `output_path`)
 - Predictions include top-K classes with probabilities for each image
 - Optional scalebar preprocessing applied automatically if enabled

+If your dataset matches ours (see [Zenodo-PlanktonFlow76](https://doi.org/10.5281/zenodo.16840846) and the related paper [PlanktonFlow: hands-on, deep-learning classification of plankton images for biologists](https://doi.org/fake.doi) (as of 26.08.25, the preprint is not yet published)), you may want to use our best performing model.
+The model parameters can be found in the supplementary archive at [PlanktonFlow: Supplementary Information](https://doi.org/10.5281/zenodo.16902839).
+You will need to place the best model parameters in the correct folder, namely, ```model_weights/efficientnet/b5/{name}/```, and modify the inference configuration file accordingly.
+The model is trained on 76 classes; the class names can be found in: ```DATA/final_dataset/dataset.yaml```.

 ### Hyperparameter Optimization